Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Methodology

+In AIR, reinforcement learning is used to learn \emph{navigation and stopping decisions}, not to generate code tokens directly.
+Given the current DTG neighborhood, the policy selects actions such as navigating upstream or downstream, inspecting a transformation, invoking validation, or terminating the search.
+The rewards are tied to successful issue resolution, regression avoidance, and editing efficiency.
+This makes the control policy risk-aware: trajectories that produce broad or unstable patches are penalized relative to minimal validated fixes.

-The second key ingredient of our design is a smart integration of RL patterns.
-We draw inspiration from the successes of systems like DeepMind's AlphaGo and AlphaCode~\cite{silver2017masteringchessshogiselfplay},~\cite{alphacode2022}, which demonstrated how machines can achieve superhuman performance in complex domains not just by mimicking data, but by learning optimal strategies through interaction and self-correction.
+The second key ingredient is the integration of RL patterns.
+The design draws inspiration from the successes of systems like DeepMind's AlphaGo and AlphaCode~\cite{silver2017masteringchessshogiselfplay},~\cite{alphacode2022}, which demonstrated how machines can achieve superhuman performance in complex domains not just by mimicking data, but by learning optimal strategies through interaction and self-correction.

 Unlike supervised learning (training on fixed code examples), RL allows the AI agent to learn by doing.
 It generates code, tests it (using automated test suites), observes the results (pass/fail, performance metrics, new bugs introduced) and receives feedback (rewards or penalties).
 This iterative loop enables the system to find correct and efficient code implementations that might not exist in any training dataset, to optimize code for specific goals, and to self-correct and self-improve.
 The latter is very important, because it effectively removes the slow human factor (which is the main bottleneck) and allows the system to learn exponentially.
 The RL loop is implemented in a quite straightforward way, via anchoring objective function to the unit tests